rehiii/route_mapper/README.txt

 -- Occupancy is calculated by (Total Passengers)/(Total Seats) for each row and then the average is take for each origin-destination route pair.
 -- Note: Occupancy could also be calculated by (Total Passengers)/(Total Seats) over each origin-destination route pair (not taking the average over all rows).
 This yields a similar result to the above, but this method tends to wash out smaller aircraft that still offer lower occupancy rates on a given route.

-* Air Fare Class and Stopover Routes https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=289&DB_Short_Name=Origin%20and%20Destination%20Survey
+* Air Fare Class and Stopovers https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=289&DB_Short_Name=Origin%20and%20Destination%20Survey
 - Airline Origin and Destination Survey (DB1B) database from the Bureau of Transportation Statistics "Origin and Destination Survey (DB1B) is a 10% sample of airline tickets from reporting carriers.
 Data includes origin, destination and other itinerary details of passengers transported."